Opinion | Can Biden achieve an FDR-style presidency? A historian sees surprising parallels.

 Roosevelt deliberately framed the need for reform as something that would restore faith in government’s ability to deliver for people — and protect democracy from the authoritarian and fascist temptation.

 Rauchway: The New Deal was really Roosevelt’s program for defusing extremism.
-For a long time a lot of folks on the left saw the New Deal as preventing communism from arising.
+For a long time, a lot of folks on the left saw the New Deal as preventing communism from arising.
 Roosevelt really wasn’t that fussed about communism.

 Roosevelt was very worried about fascism.
 He was very worried that something like that could happen in the United States.